Alejogb1/job-board/blog-data/why-is-keras-generated-output-not-being-sent-via-websocket.md

 id: "why-is-keras-generated-output-not-being-sent-via-websocket"
 ---

-Okay, let's tackle this.
-I've seen this scenario crop up more than a few times, typically when someone's trying to build a live, interactive application with machine learning inference.
+,  I've seen this scenario crop up more than a few times, typically when someone's trying to build a live, interactive application with machine learning inference.
 The problem – Keras model output not readily making its way across a WebSocket – usually boils down to a few key points.
 It's rarely an issue directly with Keras itself, but rather the way its output is being handled in the asynchronous workflow around a WebSocket connection.

 First off, let's acknowledge that Keras, by itself, is a model-building and training library.
 It's designed to process input data through a neural network and generate predictions, typically as numpy arrays or tensors.
 WebSocket, on the other hand, is a bidirectional communication protocol designed for transmitting data between a client and server.
 They operate in entirely different domains, and thus, the bridge between them is where things can get complicated.